ForrestWeiswolf/Meristem/README.md

 ```

 ## FrozenRandom:
 FrozenRandom extends WeightedRandom, and behaves identically the first time its `.choose` method is called.
-However, every subsequent call of `.choose` will return the same result.
+However, every subsequent call of `.choose` will return the same result as the first.
 For example,
 ```javascript
 const name = new FrozenRandom({Lee: 2, Abdallah: 3})
 const introductions = new Format('"Hello.
 I\'m (name)," I said.
 "Nice to meet you, (name)," she replied.', {d: day, w: weather})